Margery Allingham: Campion and success

 Her breakthrough occurred in 1929 with the publication of The Crime at Black Dudley.
-This introduced Albert Campion, initially as a minor character, thought to be a parody of Dorothy Sayers’s Lord Peter Wimsey.
+This introduced Albert Campion, initially as a minor character, thought to be a parody of Dorothy Sayers' Lord Peter Wimsey.
 Campion returned in Mystery Mile, thanks in part to pressure from her American publishers, who had been taken with the character.

 With a strong central character and a format to work in, she began to produce a series of Campion novels.
 At first she also continued writing short stories and articles for magazines such as The Strand Magazine, but as her Campion saga went on her sales grew steadily.
 Campion proved so successful that Allingham made him the centrepiece of another 17 novels and more than 20 short stories, continuing into the 1960s.

 Campion is a mysterious upper-class character (early novels hint that his family is in the line of succession to the throne), working under an assumed name.
 He floats between the upper echelons of the nobility and government on the one hand, and the shady world of the criminal class on the other, often accompanied by his scurrilous ex-burglar servant Magersfontein Lugg.
 During the course of his career Campion is sometimes a detective, sometimes an adventurer.

 The first three Campion novels, The Crime at Black Dudley, Mystery Mile and Look to the Lady, were all written by what Allingham referred to as the "plum pudding" method, focused less on methods of murder or the formal strictures of the whodunit and more on mixing possibilities together.
 As the series progresses, however, Campion comes to work more closely with the police and MI6 counter-intelligence.
 He also falls in love, gets married and has a child, and as time goes by he grows in wisdom and matures emotionally.

 The style and format of the books moved on: while the early novels are light-hearted whodunnits or "fantastical" adventures, The Tiger in the Smoke (1952) is more a character study than a crime novel, focusing on the serial killer Jack Havoc.
 In many of the later books Campion plays a subsidiary role, no more prominent than the roles of his wife Amanda and his police associates, and in the last novel he is a minor character.

 In 1941 Allingham published a non-fiction work, The Oaken Heart, which describes her experiences in Essex when an invasion from Germany was expected and actively being planned for, potentially placing the civilian population of Essex in the front line.